Home

 Pearl (McKnight) Kerfoot

-Pearl married John Davis Kerfoot (1891- ? ), seen at left.
-He was the son of Jefferson D. and Jennie (Grindle) Kerfoot of Uniontown, Fayette County.
-They had at least one daughter, Frances Collier.
+Pearl wed John Davis Kerfoot (1891-1967), the son of Jefferson D. and Jennie (Grindle) Kerfoot of Uniontown, Fayette County.

 The Kerfoots resided on Nutt Avenue in Uniontown.

-John was inducted into the US Army in May 1918, during World War I. He was a member of the 60th Infantry, 5th Division.
+John was inducted into the U.S. Army in May 1918, during World War I. He was a member of the 60th Infantry, 5th Division.
 After training at Fort Lee, Petersburg, VA, he was shipped overseas.
 While in action in France, he was wounded in the horrific fighting in the Argonne Forest.
 The extent of his injuries is unknown, but he was discharged and returned stateside in January 1919.
 Later that summer, in June, he was still undergoing treatment at an Army hospital.
-He is pictured and profiled in the book, Uniontown's Part in the World War
+He is pictured and profiled in the book, Uniontown's Part in the World War.

 Wasteland of fighting in the Argonne Forest, on the left American lines